-Each Model C Air Packer is calibrated prior to leaving the factory.
-However, the unit should be recalibrated before the first use of the unit.
+Each Model A Air Packer is calibrated prior to leaving the factory.
+However, the unit should be reassessed before first use of the unit.
 It is recommended that the calibration of the unit should be checked every week.
-A certified test weight must be used to check the calibration of the Model C.
+A certified test weight must be used to check the calibration of the Model A.